danielealbano/cachegrand/README.md

 It's strongly discouraged to run benchmarks into a docker container.

+It's possible to find a setup script for the benchmarks in the following [gist](https://gist.github.com/danielealbano/0c1547ff85c2c22438ce1a904f9dcafe), it's the script used to run the benchmarking.
+In the following [gist](https://gist.github.com/danielealbano/0f994405ea6ba7a271172731c6cc5554) is instead possible to find the typical **memtier_benchmark** commands used, they require the latest version from git.

 #### Run the software

 cachegrand is still under heavy development.